nhoizey/nicolas-hoizey.com/src/articles/2020/05/05/jamstack-is-fast-only-if-you-make-it-so/index.md

 date: 2020-05-05 12:13:01 +02:00
 title: "JAMstack is fast only if you make it so"
 lang:  en
-tags:  [JAMstack, webperf, API, Webmention]
+tags:  [JAMstack, WebPerf, API, Webmention]
 promoted: true
 ---